Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

-Our Financial Services or Employment Law & Benefits teams examine the scope of recently published Code of Practice on the Right to Request Flexible Working and the Right to Request Remote Working.
-They also look at why businesses in the financial services sector now need to review and adapt their relevant policies to ensure compliance with the new Code.
+Our Financial Services or Employment Law & Benefits examine the scope of the Code of Practice on the Right to Request Flexible Working and the Right to Request Remote Working.
+They also look at why businesses in the financial services sector need to review and adapt their relevant policies to ensure compliance with the Code.

-A new Code of Practice on the Right to Request Flexible Working and the Right to Request Remote Working was published in March 2024.
-The Code provides certain employees with a right to request flexible working for caring purposes, to include a variation in hours or days worked, or working compressed hours.
-It also provides all employees with a right to request remote working.
+The Code of Practice on the Right to Request Flexible Working and the Right to Request Remote Working (‘the Code’) was published in March 2024.
+The Code provides guidance on the right of certain employees to request flexible working for caring purposes, to include a variation in hours or days worked, or working compressed hours.
+It also provides guidance on the right of all employees to request remote working.
+These entitlements are set out in the Work Life Balance and Miscellaneous Provisions Act 2023 (‘the Act’)

-The Code does not provide employees with an automatic right to flexible or remote working but instead, employers are required to consider requests made by employees.
+Employees do not have an automatic right to flexible or remote working but instead, employers are required to consider requests made by employees.
 The Code is not legally binding but sets out best practice for dealing with requests.
-The Code can be considered in proceedings before the Workplace Relations Commission and the Labour Court.
+The Code can be considered in proceedings before the Workplace Relations Commission (WRC) and the Labour Court.

-The Code provides clarity for both employers and employees and will shape how flexible and remote working arrangements are managed in the future.
+Anecdotal evidence would suggest there will be a push by employers in 2025 in the Financial Services sector for a return to the physical workplace.
+If this occurs, we anticipate an increase in requests to work flexibly or remotely.
+The Code provides clarity for both employers and employees and will shape how flexible and remote working arrangements can be managed in the future.

 Eligibility